Kerri McGill, from Boston, was the 2020 Masterton District Fellow supported by the Masterton District Council.

-A native of USA’s Northeast, Kerri McGill's art practice is mixed-media map collage dreamscapes which she describes as "poetic observations of humanity".
-Her internal map is made of mountains, valleys and twisting streets of historic New England, where she works as a scenic artist for film, undertaking large-scale projects and a range of technical processes, yet her early work was intimate narratives in oil.
-Kerri has held an artist residency in Buenos Aires and done creative work in Dubai.
+McGill's art practice is mixed-media map collage dreamscapes which she describes as "poetic observations of humanity".
+Her internal map is made of mountains, valleys and twisting streets of New England, where she works as a scenic artist for film, undertaking large-scale projects and a range of technical processes, yet her early work was intimate narratives in oil.
+She has held an artist residency in Buenos Aires and done creative work in Dubai.

-Her participation in Copenhagen's Neuroaesthetics Conference galvanized her interest in the connection between vision and self manufactured realities, and grants from the Massachusetts Cultural Council support her exploration of effects of city planning on quality of life.
+Her participation in Copenhagen's Neuroaesthetics Conference galvanized her interest in the connection between vision and self manufactured realities, and grants from the Massachusetts Cultural Council have supported her exploration of the effects of city planning on quality of life.